ShubhankarK/task1/README.md

 Sub-task 3:

-        Set a simple cookie (if it has not already been set) at http://localhost:8080/setcookie with the following values: name=<your-           first-name> and age=<your-age>.
+        Task: Set a simple cookie (if it has not already been set) at http://localhost:8080/setcookie with the following values: name=	         <your-first-name> and age=<your-age>.

         Steps for execution:
           • Enter http://localhost:8080/setcookie in the search bar of your browser.